erincorbett88/Notes/Spring/SpringBootBasics.md

 Related repositories:
 - [SpringBootStore](https://github.com/erincorbett88/SpringBootStore)

-## Getting Started with Spring Boot ddd
+## Getting Started with Spring Boot
 ### Spring Framework: Introduction
 - Spring is a framework for building Java applications
 - Involves a lot of modules to handle specific tasks.
 There's: